Published May 30, 2019

 I think that the process of making a performance is a fragile place to be, with all kinds of fundamental questions being asked, new connections being made and old habits challenged.

 As an artist you put yourself out there so that people can play their own mind games with what you bring to the stage.
 They can find something that they like and they can agree with you, they can disagree with you, and they can also completely misunderstand you.
-Norwegian choreographer Karen Foss has said that you should always assume that people don’t understand each other.
+You could always assume that people don’t understand each other.

 So how do you maintain your own integrity and sense of freedom in this situation?